Skip to main content

 calculate_oil_co

-Calculate oil compressibility above and below bubble point using Vasquez-Beggs (1980) correlation and material-balance method.
-Input API gravity, gas specific gravity, reservoir temperature, and pressure; optionally provide bubble point pressure or solution GOR at bubble point.
+Calculate oil compressibility above and below bubble point using Vasquez-Beggs (1980) and material-balance methods.
+Input API gravity, gas specific gravity, temperature, pressure, and optional bubble point properties.

 Instructions